What makes a brilliant friend? Inside the science of best mates

-Get set for a barrel of laughs with a comedy performance for two at a venue near you (4,000 points).
+Get set for a barrel of laughs with a comedy performance for two at a venue near you for just 4,000 points.
 After all, you can’t beat live stand-up for a bonding night out.

 Paintballing day for four

-Collect your closest pals for a day out paintballing.
-For 7,750 points, you’ll get to run round blasting one another in paint – fun, and surprisingly therapeutic.
+Collect your closest pals for a day out paintballing and run round blasting one another in paint – fun, surprisingly therapeutic, and only 7,750 points.

 Quad biking for two

-Find out more about Virgin Red, the new rewards club from Virgin packed with brilliant rewards for you, your friends and your family, right here.
+Find out more about Virgin Red and unlock brilliant rewards for you, your friends, and family.